Arrival Advice: Passport Control and Immigration

 If all goes well, which we’re sure it will, you will get a Immigration NZ stamp in your passport.
 The passport and the Passenger Arrival Card will be returned to you, and you’ll be on your way!

-Within the New Zealand international airports, you can use the SmartGate if you hold a New Zealand, Australian or British passport.
+Within the New Zealand international airports of Auckland, Queenstown, Christchurch and Wellington you can use the eGate if you hold an e-passport from New Zealand, Australia, UK, US, Canada, France, Germany, China, Netherlands or Ireland.
 This is instead of going to the Passport Control desk and speaking to a real human being.

-The SmartGate kiosk reads your e-passport, asks you some simple questions, then issues you a ticket to use at the gate.
+The eGate kiosk reads your e-passport, asks you some simple questions, then issues you a ticket to use at the gate.

 Insert your ticket at the gate, a camera will scan your face to see if it matches your passport.
 Take off anything that obstructs you face, like glasses.
 If you are successful, the gate will open!
 If not, usually due to a technical difficulty, see the Immigration officer at the desk.